 Concrete Mix Design Just Got Easier

-Concrete Mix Calculation
+What Is Concrete Mix Design?

-How to design a concrete mix?
+How to Design a Concrete Mix

-Concrete Hub -Concrete Tools- Concrete Mix Design
+Concrete Hub's Concrete Mix Design Tool

 Step 1: Slump Flow

 The first step of the application requires you to define the maximum and minimum slump for the fresh mix properties.
-If the flow dimensions are unknown the help icon allows you to define the type of element which outputs the associated slump requirements.
+If the flow dimensions are unknown, you can use the Help icon to define the type of element that outputs the associated slump requirements.

-*The help guideline is based on Table 6.3.1 (Table A18.104.22.168) of the ACI standard. *
+*The Help guideline is based on Table 6.3.1 (Table A220.127.116.11) of the ACI standard.

-Step 2: Aggregate size
+Step 2: Aggregate Size

-Increasing the aggregate size is usually more economical as it reduces the amount of cement per unit of volume, however it can potentially affect the workability of the mix.
-In contrary, reducing the maximal size of the coarse aggregate allows to reach higher strength at equivalent water-cement ratio.
+Increasing the aggregate size is usually more economical as it reduces the amount of cement per unit of volume; however, it may affect the workability of the mix.
+In contrast, reducing the maximal size of the coarse aggregate allows your concrete mix to reach higher strength at an equivalent water-cement ratio.

-*The help icon available on this page proposes the different aggregate sizes based on the limitation of Tables 6.3.3 (A22.214.171.124) *
+*The Help icon available on this page proposes different aggregate sizes based on the limitation of Tables 6.3.3 (A18.104.22.168)

 Step 3: Mixing Water and Air Content

-Step 4: Concrete Strength and Water Cement Ratio
+Step 4: Concrete Strength and Water/Cement Ratio

 You can select the preferred method of calculation.
-Based on the specific gravity of the pozzolanic material a new adjusted water-cementitious material ratio, amount of pozzolanic material and adjusted cement weight will be calculated.
+Based on the specific gravity of the pozzolanic material, a new adjusted water/cementitious material ratio, amount of pozzolanic material, and adjusted cement weight will be calculated.

-Step 5: Coarse aggregate
+Step 5: Coarse Aggregate

-Step 6: Fine aggregate
+Step 6: Fine Aggregate

-Step 6 calculates the quantity of fine aggregate required for the proposed concrete mix.
-Depending on the method of calculation (per weight or per volume) the amount of fine aggregate is calculated differently.
-For volume calculation method, the fine aggregate is calculated based on a 1m3 (1 yd3) of concrete while the weight method calculated the amount of fine aggregate based on the estimation of concrete weight.
-Depending on the type of concrete (non-entrained or air entrained) the first estimate of concrete weight can be calculated based on ACI Table 18.104.22.168/ A22.214.171.124.1 which is provided in the help section of Step 6.
+The volume method calculates the amount of fine aggregate based on 1m3 (1 yd3) of concrete while the weight method performs the calculation based on an estimation of concrete weight.
+Depending on the type of concrete (non-air-entrained or air-entrained), the first estimate of concrete weight can be calculated using ACI Table 220.127.116.11/ A18.104.22.168.1, which is provided in the Help section of Step 6.

 Step 7: Adjustment for Moisture in Aggregates

-Step 8- Summary Design
+Step 8: Summary Design